UAE VAT Late Payment Penalty: Complete Guide for 2026

 Tax Procedures law

-Failure to maintain the payment records
+Failure to maintain proper records

 AED 10000 to 20000